Trying to figure out the best clamping solutions for your project? Check out this DIY project where I show you how to best utilize the right clamps!

 Then last but not least, don’t rule out the power of tape.
-When glueing together four miters, lay out a piece of tape with the adhesive facing up.
+When gluing together four miters, lay out a piece of tape with the adhesive facing up.

 Place your parts so that the corners touch, then after applying glue, simply roll it up and let it dry.

 I hope these tips have helped you learn a trick or two!
 Leave me a comment below and let me know what your favorite trick is, if I didn’t mention it.
 As mentioned, when you have a big job that calls for a lot of clamping, you need a good solution.
 Whether it’s to hold pieces together while they go through finishing processes or to secure work in place during production runs, it’s all about being efficient.